Roth IRA vs. 401k

 The answer to that question really depends on the individual’s tax circumstances both now and in the future.
-Calculating future tax’s can be difficult so information about your overall current assets and current tax bracket relative to retirement projected tax bracket are necessary to performing your Roth versus traditional 401K analysis.
-In this article we will explain the difference between the Roth IRA & 401K so you can understand the best balance between the two for your Goals!
+Calculating future tax’s can be difficult so information about your overall current assets and current tax bracket.
+That is relative to retirement projected tax bracket are necessary to performing your Roth versus traditional 401K analysis.
+In this article we will explain the difference between the Roth IRA & 401K.
+So you can understand the best balance between the two for your Goals!

 Both options offer tax benefits and they can be very beneficial.
 However, there are differences between both.
 Contributions to the Roth IRA are after-tax which means the money is going to grow tax-free if withdrawn after 59 ½.
 On the other side, the contributions for the 401k are before-tax which means you’ll need to pay taxes when you withdraw the money, and the money won’t grow tax-free